sradics/digital-garden/_notes/Continuous Interviewing extract from CDH insights.md

 + Who, What, When, Where and Why - Who else, What else, Why else as follow up
 + 📖 [[A Curious Mind - Brian Grazer Charles Fishman]]
 + let down the guard
-+ 4 thing to talk about - people, places, things and events in time
++ 4 things to talk about - people, places, things and events in time

 What if your customer is asking for specific solutions during the interview?